-There are 7 key factors of understanding successful crystal oscillator circuit design.
-These include
+There are 7 key factors to understanding successful crystal oscillator circuit design.
+These include:

 - Series circuit